Retrospective Tools

 Summary

-Reetro leads on ease of use, value, fun factor, AI & insights and integrations.
+Echometer leads on retro toolkit.
+Reetro leads on value, fun factor, integrations and enterprise-grade.

 Scores compared